 - Diagnosis.
 It's the object of this post.
 Here we analyze - raw- what are the words why our customers and other stakeholders should come to us.
 And of course, we test them for search engines to see where we are (if we're) and who we're competing against.
 It's a starting situation analysis.

-- The business model, because activities that we have defined in the model are possibly the basis of our key words or phrases.
-The value proposition it's hard to turn it into a key phrase, because it's usually a broad wording.
+- The business model, because Activities that we have defined in the model are possibly the basis of our key words or phrases.
+The value proposition it's hard to turn it into a key phrase, because it's usually a broad draft.
 But activity can be a phrase: for example "content writer" is a key phrase.
-"Valuable content that produces lead generator for your brand thanks to expert and bilingual writing" is a value proposition.
+"Valuable content that produces Leads for your brand thanks to expert and bilingual writing" is a value proposition.

 Face keyword search in diagnostic mode

-For diagnostic mode, we will simply type those key phrases in the search engine that we intuitively believe that better define our competencies.
-For example: “civil engineer Madrid”.
+For diagnostic mode, we simply type those key phrases into the search engine that we intuitively believe best define our competencies.
+For example: "civil engineer Madrid".
 I'll let you know., it's hard to go out in that search if you don't have your own website, blog or published works.

 Strategically, if you think divergently, a way to be there is to register the domain ingenierocivilmadrid.com.
 At the time of writing this post, dominance is free.
 And posting with some regularity, it wouldn't be hard to be on the first page of search engines before a year.

-Remember that using keywords doesn't just reinforce your "findings" and your business.
-Jobseekers, the recruiters also use keywords to find you.
+Remember that using keywords doesn't just reinforce your "finding" and your business.
+If you're looking for a job, The recruiters also use keywords to find you.
 Keep that in mind.
-Have a nice week!
+Happy week!

 Stock Photos from GarageStock / Shutterstock